crazycoindev/denariusnodewallet/README.md

 Send and Receive Funds, Create new addresses, View Transactions, Edit your account, and more!

-Swap between your DNR Balance in USD and BTC prices calculated from http://coinmarketcap.com/currencies/denarius-dnr/
+Swap between your XHM Balance in USD and BTC prices calculated from http://coinmarketcap.com/currencies/denarius-dnr/

 2FA Authentication is included as well as QR Codes for addresses and 2FA!